Playing for 3D Human Recovery: Related Work

 \textbf{Real Datasets.} Motion capture facilities are built to achieve high-accuracy 3D annotations.
 HumanEva \cite{Sigal2009HumanEvaSV} and Human3.6M \cite{ionescu2013human3} employ optical motion capture systems, but intrusive markers are needed to be placed on the subjects.
 Total Capture \cite{Trumble2017TotalC3} MuPoTS-3D \cite{Mehta2018SingleShotM3}, Panoptic Studio \cite{Joo2019PanopticSA}, and HUMBI \cite{Yu2020HUMBIAL} make use of multiple camera views and require no intrusive marker.
 However, the background is constant and thus lacks diversity.
 3DPW \cite{von2018recovering} combines inertial measurement units (IMUs) and a moving camera to build an in-the-wild dataset with 3D annotations.
 3DPW has become an important benchmark for 3D human recovery.
 Nevertheless, the IMU drift is still an obstacle and the dataset only contains a relatively small number of videos.
 SMPLy \cite{Leroy2020SMPLyB3} constructs point clouds from multi-view capture of static people and fits SMPL on them.
 However, the scale of the dataset is limited by the difficulty of collecting videos that meet the special setup requirement.
 HuMMan \cite{cai2022humman} is the most recent large-scale multi-modal 4D human dataset.

 \textbf{Synthetic or Mixed Datasets.} SURREAL \cite{Varol2017LearningFS}, Hoffmann \etal \cite{Hoffmann2019LearningTT} render textured SMPL body models in real-image backgrounds.
 However, this strategy does not account for the geometry of the clothes, where the mismatch may result in unrealistic subjects.
 3DPeople \cite{Pumarola20193DPeopleMT} uses clothed human models while MPI-INF-3DHP \cite{mehta2017monocular} takes segmented subjects from images and paste them onto new backgrounds in the training set.
 However, the subject-background interaction is still unnatural.
 AGORA \cite{Patel:CVPR:2021} is a recent synthetic dataset featuring high-quality annotations by rendering real human scans in a virtual world.
 However, the dataset is image-based and does not support the training of video-based methods.
 Richter \etal \cite{richter2016playing, richter2017playing}, Kr{\"a}henb{\"u}hl \etal \cite{krahenbuhl2018free}, JTA \cite{fabbri2018learning}, GTA-IM \cite{cao2020long}, SAIL-VOS 3D \cite{hu2021sail}, MOTSynth \cite{fabbri2021motsynth} have demonstrated the potential of obtaining nearly free and perfectly accurate annotations from video games for various computer vision tasks.
+Amongst them, JTA provides 3D keypoint for pedestrian pose estimation (in the form of keypoints) and tracking, SAILVOS3D focuses on object detection and mesh reconstruction (including non-parametric human meshes).
 However, these datasets do not provide SMPL annotation needed for our investigation.
-We take inspirations from these works in building \name.
+We take inspiration from these works in building \name specifically for human pose and shape estimation via parametric regression.